Prologue...

 .*FAST FORWARD*

 (2005) Hiroshima, Japan - You're living on the opposite side of the planet from your birthplace.
-You've thrown caution to the wind and embarked on what you'd hoped would be a life changing adventure.
+You've thrown caution into the wind and embarked on what you'd hoped would be a life changing adventure.
 Life is good; for two years you've immersed yourself in the local culture where you discover the day to day is refreshingly simple, yet somewhat mundane.
 Everything's foreign, yet everything's the same.
-A slave to routine, all you do is work, run, and lift weights; alas, you're not satisfied with following the same old goat path everyday because you've never been wired that way.
+A slave to routine, all you do everyday is work, run, and lift weights; alas, you're just not satisfied with following the same old goat path everyday because you're just not wired that way.

 .